xvokac/Truss2D/README.md

 # Truss2D
-Solver of 2D truss structure
+Solver of 2D truss structure.
+Each joint is assumed to be a perfect joint and the load acts only at a point in the joint.

 <p align="center">
   <img src="images/image01.png" width="30%">